ktchu/Math-Puzzle-Web/techniques/UZeo2oZpVHB988NvkP3eRa-puzzle.md

 ---
 id: UZeo2oZpVHB988NvkP3eRa
-title: Using Matrices to Translate, Rotate and Reflect
+title: Using Matrices to Translate, Rotate, and Reflect
 version: 2022-09-11T16:57:45
 tags: linear-algebra, matrices
 ---

 --------------------------------------------------------------------------------------------

-## Using Matrices to Translate, Rotate and Reflect
+## Using Matrices to Translate, Rotate, and Reflect

 One situation where matrices are useful is computing where points in a plane move to under simple transformations - rotations, reflections, translations, and combinations of these.